 Exertions - An attempt to draw on inner reserves of strength, through use of ones Endurance, is known as an Exertion.
 To make an Exertion, reveal the top 5 cards from your Endurance.
-An Exertion may only be used for one function.
+Each Exertion may only be used for one function.
 You may only Exert in your May Do/Must Do, Defense and Attack Phases.
-Before you make an Exertion you must always declare what you are Exerting for, how many cards you will Exert (if there are any cards in play that modify the size of Exertions) and the type of Exertion you are making.
-You may only attempt to become unprone or to regain your weapon once per turn.
-As such, you must choose between making a soft or hard exertion when you make that attempt.
+Before you make an Exertion you must always declare what you are Exerting for, how many cards you will Exert (if there are any cards in play that modify the size of

+Exertions) and the type of Exertion you are making.
+You may only attempt to become unProne or to regain each weapon once per turn.
+As such, you must choose between making a Soft or Hard Exertion when you make that attempt.
+If forced to make an Exertion, it is not considered being forced to discard cards from your Endurance.